 How to Calculate Your One-Rep Max

 In a weight lifting program, every routine consists of a certain amount of reps, sets, and weight that you lift for each exercise.
 One of the hardest things for beginners is figuring out how much weight they should be lifting for any given exercise.

 A good starting point is to determine your one-rep max, or 1RM.
 From there, you can adjust your reps and sets in your strength training routine based on a percentage of your one-rep max.

 Determining your one-rep max is important for any weightlifting program.
-Strength training burns calories while working out and also builds lean muscle mass.
-The lean muscle gained during these workouts will increase your resting metabolic rate and allow you to burn calories more even at rest.
+Strength training burns calories while you exercise, and also builds lean muscle mass.
+The lean muscle gained during these workouts will increase your resting metabolic rate and allow you to burn more calories at rest.